Yim Soon-rye

 Yim Soon-rye (born January 1, 1961) is a South Korean film director and screenwriter.
 She is considered one of the few leading female auteurs of Korean New Wave cinema.

 Career

 Education

 Born in 1961 in Incheon, Yim Soon-rye graduated from Hanyang University in 1985 with a B.A. in English Literature and an M.A. in Theater and Film.
 She received her master's degree in Film Studies from Paris 8 University in 1992 with a thesis titled "Study on Kenji Mizoguchi".

+Her films, including Three Friends (1996), Waikiki Brothers (2001), Forever the Moment (2008), Fly, Penguin (2009), South Bound (2013), Whistle Blower (2014) and Little Forest (2018), focus on ordinary people and social issues in contemporary South Korea.
+The main industry honors she has received include recognition from the Baeksang Arts Awards and the Blue Dragon Film Awards, as well as the Women in Film Korea Awards.

 1994–1996: Promenade in the Rain and Three Friends

 Upon her return to Korea in 1993, she worked as an assistant director on Yeo Kyun-dong's Out to the World.
 In 1994, she directed her first short film Promenade in the Rain, which won the Grand Prize and the Press Award at the 1st Seoul International Short Film Festival.

 She made her feature film debut with Three Friends (1996), which explored Korean masculinity and marginalization through the lives of three young men who have difficulty adjusting to the social system.
 It won the NETPAC Award at the 6th Pusan International Film Festival.